IBM/Kubernetes-container-service-GitLab-sample/README.md

 > Note: The 30080 port is for gitlab UI and the 30022 port is for ssh.

 > Note: The gitlab external url is set to `gitlab.example.com` add this to your hosts file pointing to your IP address from above in order to use the url that gitlab expects.
-If you can't do this, then using the IP should work.
+If you can't do this, then using the IP (in this example 169.47.241.22) should work.

-Congratulation.
-Now you can use the link [http://gitlab.example.com:30080](http://gitlab.example.com:30080) to access your gitlab service from your web browser.
+Congratulations.
+Now you can use the link [http://gitlab.example.com:30080](http://gitlab.example.com:30080) or http://<node_ip>:30080 to access your gitlab service from your web browser.

 ## 3. GitLab is ready!
 Use GitLab to host your repositories